 Bioreactors that support continuous production

-“The body works by producing cell continuously so why do we grow them in batches?”
-Professor Connon’s lab at Newcastle University has been tissue engineering stem cell niche by recreating environments found insde the body.
+“The body works by producing cells continuously so why do we grow them in batches?”
+Professor Connon’s lab at Newcastle University has been tissue engineering stem cell niche by recreating environments found inside the body.
 This system underpins CellulaREvolution’s approach to bioreactor design.
-Asking ourselves: is it possible to create a continous cell production sytstem rather than batch?”
+Asking ourselves: is it possible to create a continous cell production system rather than batch?”
+Leo Groenewegen